For the discerning palate, Taleggio cheese is a cherished secret of the cooking world (a washed-rind Italian cow's milk cheese).

 - Polenta and gnocchi

-Use 2 ounces of Gorgonzola for every 3 ounces of Taleggio to preserve the delightful tang while maintaining the creaminess.
+Use 2 ounces of Gorgonzola for every 3 ounces of Taleggio to preserve the pleasant tang while maintaining the creaminess.

 4 - Camembert Cheese

-It’s a bit milder but still brings that creamy goodness that fits right into all sorts of dishes.
-We love how it melds seamlessly into recipes, adding that smooth texture without overwhelming your taste buds.
+It's a bit milder but still brings that creamy goodness that fits right into all sorts of dishes and is handy when substituting butter alternatives in mac and cheese.

 - Burgers